“I wondered what they really talked about when they talked about growing up. Now, I think I know a little bit about it and life.”

 You turn into a hypocrite.

-So, how can you be more mature?
+So, how can you be a mature person?

 After understanding the expectations of people, you can understand what they mean when they tell you to be more mature or ask you to grow up.

 Maturity is in dealing with simple parts of life you push away.
-Once you go through those parts, you become wiser and mature.
+Once you go through those parts, you become wiser and more mature.

 Here’s a list of ways to be mature to help you grow up in life